 Normally translated as “detention” or (simply) “arrest,” 구속 is a sort of “prolonged arrest” that is only found in Korean and Japanese criminal procedure.
 (The problem with translating it simply as “arrest” is that we already have a corresponding term, which is “체포.”
 I would maybe prefer “detention” over “arrest.”)

 In a nutshell: The purpose is to, “ensure the rightful execution of criminal procedure and/or eventual punishment.”
 Like arrests, a warrant (by the court) is required.
 A prosecutor applies for a warrant either for him/herself or on behalf of the police.
-This application should be made at least 48 hours within the arrest.
-If granted, 구속 is granted normally for 7 (additional) days.
-When this period is about to expire (i.e., 10 days total), the prosecution can ask for an extension (for an additional 10 days).
-So 구속 (normally) lasts for a max of 20 days (before indictment).
-Once indicted, the court can 구속 a defendant for up to 6 months.
+This application should be made at least 48 hours within an arrest.
+In principle, 구속 can be granted for 10 days max .
+When this period is about to expire, the prosecution (but not police) can ask for an extension (i.e., an additional 10 days).
+So during an investigation, 구속 can last for a max of 30 days (i.e., 10 days by police + 20 days by prosecution).
+Once indicted/prosecuted, the court can further 구속 a defendant for up to 6 months (during each stage of the trial).

 A court will issue/approve a warrant for 구속 when: There is considerable suspicion the suspect has committed a crime + a) S/he is not specifically residing anywhere, or b) There is concern of s/he might go destroy evidence, or c) Concern s/he might flee.